 Safety in its purest form

-Should the unwanted event of a fire arise, a fire pump can be the difference between life and death.
+Should the unwanted event of a fire arise, a fire water pump can be the difference between life and death.

 Under intense conditions at sea safety is not to be compromised and should the unwanted event of a fire arise, the right precautions can be the difference between life and death.

-On offshore production platforms, fire protection is usually done by a ring of high pressure water supplied by a fire water pump.
+On offshore production platforms, fire protection is usually done by a ring of high-pressure water supplied by a marine fire water pump.
 Fire water pumps are considered primary components in the fire protection systems on board all ships and are installed and regulated in accordance with the FSS Code and SOLAS.
 In the oil and gas industry, fire water pumps are installed on FSOs, FPSOs, LNGs, FLNGs and platforms etc.

 FIRE WATER PUMPS IN PORTS & TERMINALS